Co-written by: Christina Chu, CPT, a Boston University Dietetics & Communication Student.

 Scrolling through your various social media newsfeeds, it is difficult to not see a veggie recipe using a spiralizer.
 A spiralizer is a kitchen device that slices hard fruits and vegetables into long ribbon-like “zoodles,” mirroring noodles.
 With these fun ribbon-cut produce, many people ditch the traditional cubed or sliced foods and use spiralized produce to enhance mealtime.
 From classic zoodles to spiralized fruit salad, it’s easy to see why this food preparation technique has become trendy.

 Now let’s get spiraling with these fun ideas!

-- Sweet Potatoes: A good source of vitamin A, baked spiralized sweet potatoes make healthy alternative to fries.
+A good source of vitamin A, baked spiralized sweet potatoes make a healthy alternative to fries.
 They can also be used in a breakfast hash, or as an adventurous pizza base.

-- Radish: Though they are not a glamorous vegetable, radishes still provide a nutritious punch!
+Though they are not glamorous vegetables, radishes still provide a nutritious punch!
 Radishes are a great source of vitamin B6, riboflavin, and coper and have a long shelf life.
 Spiralized radishes are perfect for mixing up your salads or adding to your Asian-styled dishes.

 Want to show me your spiralized creations?
-Tag me on Instagram @SkylarGriggsRD!
+Tag me on Instagram @newburystnutrition!